 Your personal tutor will discuss your annual placement requirements with you at the beginning of the academic year.
-Then you will need to talk with the DOPS about potential placement venues.
-(If you are a block pathway student your local knowledge will be very important).
+Then you will need to talk with the Director of Pastoral Studies (DOPS) about potential placement venues.
+If you are a block pathway student your local knowledge will be very important.